Rogomi/Traxion-ProjectLego-TechDoc/endpoint/graphql.md

     attachments: [Upload]
     ): UnitNote

+    # Use to update a unit note
+    #
     # Arguments
     # noteId:
     # content:
     updateUnitNote(noteId: String, content: String): GeneralMessage

+    # Use to upload a unit note attachments
+    #
     # Arguments
     # attachments:
     # noteId: